abicky/terraform-provider-azurekv/docs/index.md

 ### Optional

 - `subscription_id` (String) The subscription ID which should be used.
-This can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable and is only required for import.
+This can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable and is only required for import using ID.

 ## Authentication